 Community Music Practice: Reaching Out to Young People

 November 6, 2021 @ 10:00 am - 4:00 pm

-This can operate therapeutically and educationally, but as a field has its own rich history and culture.
-This workshop focuses on working with so-called ‘hard to reach’ young people in overcoming the challenges they face through music.
+This course focuses on working with so-called ‘hard to reach’ young people, and how music can support them in overcoming some of the challenges they face .
 As well as introducing you to this growing field, we’ll explore the contextual background and practical tools you’ll need to take into your own practice.

 Community Music Practice can take many forms – singing in a choir, making beats on a computer, improvising as a group, exploring technology as a means to self-expression, songwriting, soundscape work and more.
-Each different way of engaging with music can have personal, social and collective benefits.
-To gain the greatest benefit, Community Music interactions need to be led by people with a range of musical, communication and other skills, as well as an understanding of the context and the people you are working with.
-This workshop will enable you to develop your own skill set, as well as providing a range of activity tools that can facilitate young people who face challenging circumstances to engage in creative and meaningful music activities.
+Each different way of engaging with music can bring a range of benefits and be really effective interactions need to be led by people with a range of musical, communication and other skills, as well as an understanding of the contexts, and the people you are working with.
+This workshop will enable you to develop your own skillset, and give you a range of tools for helping young people in challenging circumstances to engage in creative and meaningful music activities.